 When defining a class that abstracts over ordered data, it can sometimes be helpful to provide indexed access to that data without exposing the underlying implementation.
 This is done with the

-// Indexed property that has both get and set defined. member self-identifier.Index with get(index-values) = get-member-body and set index-values values-to-set = set-member-body // Indexed property with get only member self-identifier.Index with get(index-values) = get-member-body // Indexed property that has set only. member self-identifier.Index with set index-values values-to-set = set-member-body
+// Indexed property that can be read and written to member self-identifier.Item with get(index-values) = get-member-body and set index-values values-to-set = set-member-body // Indexed property can only be read member self-identifier.Item with get(index-values) = get-member-body // Indexed property that can only be set member self-identifier.Item with set index-values values-to-set = set-member-body

 The forms of the previous syntax show how to define indexed properties that have both a